 Person-Centered Employment Planning Training

-The Person-Centered Employment Planning Training (PCEP) is a two-day training that provides an environment that supports customers in gaining the skills and experiences necessary for a successful transition into postsecondary education and/or competitive integrated employment.
+The Person-Centered Employment Planning Training (PCEP) has a 2-day in person training option or 4 half day virtual training option that provides an environment that supports customers in gaining the skills and experiences necessary for a successful transition into postsecondary education and/or competitive integrated employment.

 Certified Person-Centered Planning (PCP) and People Planning Together (PPT) trainers will design and provide activities for students to identify career goals, social and independent living skills necessary for that career, as well as the steps necessary to reach their goals.
 Students will practice self-advocacy skills with the support of project staff and trainers throughout the development and dissemination of their plan.
 Developing a person-centered plan will lead to the pursuit of a career, rather than just a job.

 A plan is most successful when parents/guardians understand the principles of person-centered planning and are working with their child to help them achieve their goals.